 “All of us, then, who are mature should take such a view of things.
 And if on some point you think differently, that too God will make clear to you.”
 (Philippians 3:13-15)

 We all suffer from regrets.
 But it’s what you do with them that’s important.
 Do you examine them and partner with God to learn through them?
-Do you learn and grow, despite them?
+And do you learn and grow, despite them?
 Keep in mind that it’s not as important what we live through, but what we learn and grow through.
-It’s important how we work with God to redeem that, which could take us down.
-Please consider this advice, especially as it pertains to your marriage.
+It’s important how we work with God to redeem that, which could take us and/or our marriage down.

 “Who of you by worrying can add a single hour to his life?”
 (Matthew 6:27) “Cast all your anxiety on him because he cares for you.”
 (1 Peter 5:7)

 Worrying about your problems won’t solve them.
-Offer them to God, and release them as best as you can.
+Instead, offer them to God, and release them as best as you can.
 When worry starts to creep in again, keep offering it to God.
 Pray for wisdom, strength, and whatever help is needed.

 “Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.”
 (Matthew 6:34)